 On June 24, 2014, FEU High was established to offer and conduct enhanced basic education programs.
 It is now offering various tracks for senior high school in response to the implementation of the K-12 program.

-In August 2018, FEUAI started commercial operations, and will be conferred as a school by the Department of Education and Commission on Higher Education only after the construction of its school building.
+In August 2018, FEUAI started commercial operations and has been conferred as a school by the Department of Education and Commission on Higher Education.